-If you plan to build a house and wonder whether the additional costs of making it energy-efficient are worth it in the long term, this passive house savings calculator might be just right for you.
-It will help you choose between a regular building, an energy-efficient house and a passive house project.
-Read on to learn how to calculate the prospective savings, what is the difference between passive and energy-efficient houses, and how to ensure maximum sustainability of your building.
+If you plan to build a house and wonder whether the additional costs of making it energy-efficient are worth it in the long term, this passive house savings calculator might be just be the tool for you.
+It will help you choose between a regular building, an energy-efficient house, and a passive house project.
+Read on if you want to learn how to calculate the prospective savings, what the differences are between passive and energy-efficient homes, and how to ensure maximum sustainability of your building.

 Energy-efficient house vs passive house

 - An energy-efficient house is a building that uses less energy than specified in the standards.
-For example, in Germany such a building has the energy use of maximally 50 kWh/m^2 per annum.
+For example, in Germany, such a building has the energy use of less than 50 kWh/m2 per annum.

 - A zero energy house has a net balance of energy equal to zero.
 It doesn't mean that it doesn't require energy at all, but the energy such a building takes from the power grid is equal to the energy supplied to it.

-- An energy plus house generates surplus of energy during a year.
+- An energy plus house generates a surplus of energy during a year.

 How to calculate passive house savings

 - Start with the parameters of your house.
-Determine the total area of your house and the costs of construction (per square meter) of a regular building.
+Determine the total area of your house and how much it cost to construction (per square meter).

-- Check with your local gas supplier for the costs of heating.
+- Check with your local gas supplier how much it costs to heat your house.
 Type the price of gas per cubic meter into the calculator.

-- Determine the additional costs required to make your house energy-efficient or passive.
-By default, these values are set to 9% and 15% respectively, but you can change them.
+- Determine any additional costs required to make your house energy-efficient or passive.
+By default, these values are set to 9% and 15%, respectively, but you can change them at your will.

-- Let our passive house savings calculator do the rest and find how long will it take for the investment to be returned.
+- Let our passive house savings calculator do the rest for you.
+It will return how long it will take for your investment to be returned.

-- what is the annual energy demand of a regular house and
+- What is the annual energy demand of a regular house.

 Passive house characteristics

-- Passive houses tend to have a compact structure - it means that the ratio of external partitions area to the volume of the house is as small as possible.
-Such a structure minimizes the losses of heat through the partitions.
+- Passive houses tend to have compact structures - this means that the ratio of the area of external partitions to the volume of the house is as small as possible.
+What this means is the structure minimizes heat loss through partitions.

-- Transparent partitions (windows) are used mostly on the southern side, where the solar heat gains and daylighting are highest.
+- Transparent partitions (windows) are used mostly on the southern side (in the northern hemisphere), where the heat gains and light from the sun are highest.
 No windows are placed on the northern elevation.
 Swap the directions if you are reading from the southern hemisphere.